jdsghuman/protractor/readme.md

 npm install -g protractor

-Install dependencies after cloning the report npm install (must be in the project directory)
+Install dependencies after cloning the report npm install (must be in the project directory in terminal)

 webdriver-manager is a helper tool to get an instance of a Selenium Server running.

 webdriver-manager update

-webdriver-manager start
+webdriver-manager start  --- (not required for current setup)

 Running Tests
 ------------

-Run tests from the project directory
+Note: Run tests from the project directory (navigate to project folder in terminal)

-Navigate to project
+- Navigate to project:
 e.g. cd shop-disney-tests

-Start Selenium Server
+- Start Selenium Server
+** (Not required since test are setup with Direct Connect)

 webdriver-manager Start

-Once the Selenium server is running, start tests in another tab: protractor conf.js
+- Once the Selenium server is running, start tests in another tab:

+protractor conf.js